ducktyper/OOView.js/README.md

 Since window resize event is attached to window not the view, the event will survive after view is removed from the dom.
-Instead OOView listens to window resize event and sends resize function to each oo objects if resize function is defined.
+Instead OOView listens to window resize event and sends resize function to each oo objects if the resize function is defined.
 ```coffeescript
 class @Score
   constructor: (@view)->